 • An interview is not the appropriate time to discuss salary, holiday or benefits.
 This is only to be discussed when being offered the position.
 Negotiations can be made in appropriate situations.

 • Ask questions.
-Asking questions will show your interest in the company.
-It will also help you in your decision process if given the opportunity to join their team or progress to the next interviewing stage.
+It will show interest in the business and help you in your decision process if given the opportunity to join their team or progress to the next interviewing stage.
 Asking questions will allow you to gain a deeper understanding of the business and who you would be working with and for.

 • Remember that the interview isn’t just for them to evaluate you.
 It gives you the opportunity to evaluate them as well and gain a solid idea of the company and team.